Updated on November 4, 2023 by Julie McCool

-2. Relax with a Local Drink
+2. Relax with a Local Craft Drink

 If you’re in the mood for a drink, Catoctin Creek Distillery has been distilling award-winning spirits since 2009.
 They create quality whiskey, gin, and brandy from organic ingredients, and offer tastings and tours in their downtown location.

-The 45-mile W&OD trail ends at the old Purcellville train station, and it’s a perfect option to get in a little exercise on bike or foot.
+The 45-mile W&OD trail ends at the old Purcellville train station, and it’s a perfect place for a little exercise on bike or foot.
 One of the first rail-to-bike conversions in the country, the trail is paved, mostly level, and often shady.

-4. Hike and Play In Town
+4. Hike and Play In Purcellville Virginia

 If you prefer to hike, you'll find a few trail options in town and close by.
-The Chapman DeMary Trail provides access to the last stand of old growth forest in Purcellville, and is used as an outdoor learning environment for local students.
+The Chapman DeMary Trail provides access to the last stand of old-growth forest in Purcellville and is used as an outdoor learning environment for local students.
 The mile-long trail includes pollination stations created and maintained by high school students.

 At the western edge of town, Franklin Park offers 3.5 miles of perimeter trail for pedestrians and equestrians.
 The park also includes a pool, sports facilities, a playground, and a pond where visitors can enjoy catch-and-release fishing,